Choline: benefits, dosage, contraindications

 Choline deficiency: a cause of hepatic steatosis during parenteral nutrition that can be reversed with intravenous choline supplementation

-Dietary choline deficiency leads to an accumulation of hepatic fatty acids (triglycerides).
-Indeed, the decrease in choline leads to a decrease in phosphatidylcholine (PC) synthesis, a lipid composition consisting of a choline residue, a phosphate, and a glycerol residue.
-PC promotes the synthesis of VLDL (a lipoprotein) that transfers triglycerides from the liver to plasma.
-Choline deficiency is rare, occurring, for instance, in individuals receiving long-term total parenteral nutrition, suggesting that dietary choline is needed in addition to the amount usually synthesized by the body.
-On the other hand, in animal models, long-term consumption of a choline-deprived diet can lead to hepatocarcinoma (a primary liver cancer).
+A dietary choline deficiency leads to an accumulation of hepatic fatty acids (triglycerides).
+Indeed, decreased choline leads to decreased synthesis of phosphatidylcholine (PC), a lipid molecule composed of a choline residue, a phosphate, and a glycerol residue.
+PC promotes the synthesis of VLDL (a lipoprotein) which transfers triglycerides from the liver to the plasma.
+Choline deficiency is rare, and occurs, for example, in people receiving long-term total parenteral nutrition, which suggests that dietary choline is required in addition to the choline normally synthesized by the body.
+Furthermore, in animal models, long-term consumption of a choline-deficient diet can cause hepatocellular carcinoma (a primary liver cancer).

 Posologie